 Meet the Ravens

-Ravens are one of the famous sights at the Tower of London and it is believed they protect the Crown.
+One of the famous sights at the Tower of London is the Ravens, protect the Crown.
 Legend has it that if the Ravens were ever to fly away and leave, the White Tower would collapse and the Kingdom would fall.
 The origins behind the Ravens being kept at the Tower of London is still a mystery today.

 Ravens in captivity in the Tower grounds have had lifespans of over 40 years.
 You can read about the various stories and myths behind these intelligent and fascinating birds through displays near there home (cage).

-When the Ravens are out wandering from the enclosure, please do not feed them as they may bite you, if they feel their territory is being threatened.
+Please do not feed the Ravens at any time as they may bite, especially if they feel their territory is being threatened.

 The first time that I saw the lion statues just on the outside walls of the Tower of London, I just thought they look great but random.
 It was not until I went in with my guidebook and saw the plaques at the animals that I learnt why there were there.

-Learn about the many wild and exotic animals that were held captive at the Tower of London for 600years by the Kings and Queens.
-Also, known as a menagerie, these animals were kept as a symbol of power and for the entertainment and curiosity of visitors.
+Held captive at the Tower of London for 600years were many wild and exotic animals.
+They were known as a menagerie and kept by the Kings and Queens.
+They were a symbol of power and for the entertainment and curiosity of visitors.
 Unfortunately back in those days, they were often mistreated and lived in poor conditions.

-Today there are statues that are scattered around the Tower of London and interactive displays to show and tell what happened to the royal beasts.
-From the polar bear who fished in the Thames for his lunch to the elephant that was a gift from King Louis IX of France in 1255, you will not only be surprised what was kept here but also learn their fate.
+Today menagerie statues are scattered around the Tower of London with interactive displays.
+Which shows and tells the stories of what happened to these royal beasts and their fate.
+Some of the statues you can see are the polar bear who fished in the Thames for his lunch.
+To the elephant that was a gift from King Louis IX of France in 1255.

-You have the option of either getting the DLR or Tube both are with 5mins walk of Tower of London entrance.
+You can get either the DLR or Tube both are with 5mins walk of the Tower of London entrance.
 The closest underground is Tower Hill which is on both the district (green) and circle line (yellow).
 The DLR station is Tower Gateway that is across the road and a short walk.

 - Wear good walking shoes as there plenty of cobbles stones and stairs.

-- The Tower of London offer free WIFI inside
+- The Tower of London offers free WIFI inside

-- Apart from the exhibits like the Crown Jewels and Prison being indoors, definitely make sure you have a light jacket for outside.
+- Apart from the exhibits like the Crown Jewels and Prison, make sure to have a light jacket for outside.

-- If you looking for an ethic pub with lots of history, the Dickens Inns about 100 meters away from the Tower of London is worth a visit.
+- If you looking for an authentic pub with lots of history, the Dickens Inns about 100 meters away from the Tower of London is worth a visit.

-- Duration – It should take you around 3-4hours to get around the Tower of Tower of London.
+- Duration – It should take you around 3-4hours to get around the Tower of London.